akritisshetty/computational-statistics-lab/README.md

    * Heatmaps of correlation matrices
    * Regression line plots

-10. **Program to perform Principal Component Analysis (PCA) on the Wisconsin Breast Cancer dataset and visualize the dimensionality-reduced data; including:**
+10. **Principal Component Analysis (PCA) on Wisconsin Breast Cancer Dataset**
-   * Standardization of features
+  * Standardizing numerical features
-   * Extraction of principal components
+  * Computing principal components
-   * 2-D PCA scatter plot for class visualization
+  * Visualizing results using a 2-D PCA scatter plot
-   * Interpretation of explained variance and class separation
+  * Interpreting explained variance to understand information retention and separation between malignant and benign cases
 ---

 If you find this repository helpful, please star it.
 Happy coding!